JeremyM45/pizza-parlor/README.md

   ``````````````````````````````````````````````````````````````````

  ``````````````````````````````````````````````````````````````````
-Describe PizzaIndex.prototype.pizzaId()
+Describe: PizzaIndex.prototype.pizzaId()

-This: "it should assign an ID to a pizza object"
+Test: "it should assign an ID to a pizza object"

 code: newIndex.pizzas[0].pizzaId()